ANazaret/iicd-workshop-2024/docs/problem_set.md

 You can use the `fit` function from the `iicd_workshop_2024.inference` module to fit the model.

 ### 3) Implement a `get_latent_representation` method
 This function should be able to retrieve the latent vectors `z` for any given `x` input.

 ### 4) Visualize the learned cell specific representations using UMAP
 You can use `scanpy` to visualize the learned cell specific representations using UMAP.
 Does the latent space appear coherent?
 Can you validate whether the latent space preserves any prior annotations expected to dominate the signal?

 ### 5) Compare against Decipher
-We would now like to see how our simple autoencoder model stacks up against Decipher.
+We would now like to see how our simple autoencoder model compares to Decipher.

-Follow instructions [here](https://github.com/azizilab/decipher?tab=readme-ov-file#readme) to install and run Decipher on your AnnData object.
+Follow instructions [here](https://github.com/azizilab/decipher?tab=readme-ov-file#readme) to install Decipher.
 You should be able to train the model and retrieve a similar latent representation.
 Visualize this representation and compare it against the one from your autoencoder.
 How do they differ?

-What are the key issues of the simple autoencoder that are addressed by Decipher?
+Optional:

-Optional: Decode a series of points across a data-dense region of the latent representations of the auto-encoder and Decipher.
-Then, for each gene (or a select few genes), plot the trend in gene expression values corresponding to the series of points.
-Do they appear smooth or discontinuous?
-Are there correlations between certain genes?
-Are there sudden shifts in gene expression that correspond with annotation changes?
+- Decode a series of points across a data-dense region of the latent representations of the auto-encoder and Decipher.
+- Then, for each gene (or a select few genes), plot the trend in gene expression values corresponding to the series of points.
+- Do they appear smooth or discontinuous?
+- Are there correlations between certain genes?
+- Are there sudden shifts in gene expression that correspond with annotation changes?

+## Problem 3 - Implement your own model

+Now you can implement your own model on your own data.
+Good luck!